 ALAN RAUL is the founder of Sidley’s highly ranked global Privacy and Cybersecurity practice and a member of the firm’s top ranked Crisis Management and Strategic Response team.
 He represents companies on U.S. and international privacy, cybersecurity, and technology issues.
 Alan advises on global regulatory compliance, data breaches, and crisis management.
 Alan also focuses on issues concerning national security, constitutional, and administrative law.
 He handles enforcement and public policy issues involving the FTC, State Attorneys General, SEC, DOJ, FBI, DHS/CISA, the intelligence community, as well as other federal, state, and international agencies.

-Alan provides clients with perspective gained from extensive government service.
-He previously served as Vice Chairman of the White House Privacy and Civil Liberties Oversight Board, General Counsel of the Office of Management and Budget, General Counsel of the U.S. Department of Agriculture, and Associate Counsel to the President.
-Alan maintains an active national security clearance.
+Alan previously served in government as Vice Chairman of the Privacy and Civil Liberties Oversight Board.
+He also served as General Counsel of the Office of Management and Budget; General Counsel of the U.S. Department of Agriculture; and Associate Counsel to the President.
+He maintains a national security clearance.

 - Digital Governance counseling

 - Privacy and cybersecurity litigation, data breach incidents, regulatory investigations, and compliance counseling

 - International data protection compliance programs and cross-border transfers